quicwg/wg-materials/interim-18-01/minutes.md

 Spencer: MIC: I'm still hoping that the invariants doc will be really short, re: relationship with manageability doc, because you don't really want to open it to make changes to text and then get proposals to make more changes since the doc is open, anyway.

 MartinDuke: Is the bar for GQUIC an RFC?

 Ian: I have a fairly clear idea for what our plans are and am happy to go into them either in person or for the entire WG if there’s interest.

 Roberto: Should specify that these hold across v4 and v6.

-HTTP Header Compression
+### HTTP Header Compression

-Mike presenting!
+*Mike presenting*

-On Slide comparing performance of static HPACK, QMIN, QPACK and QCRAM compression efficiency:
+Slide comparing performance of static HPACK, QMIN, QPACK and QCRAM compression efficiency

 MartinDuke: Why is QMIN worse than static HPACK at the very beginning(first request)?

 Dmitri: This config is setup to be very aggressive about inserting cookies into the table, so it ends up sending both a literal and dictionary insert for initial requests.

 Buck: Both QPACK and QCRAM provide much less head of line blocking and latency under loss compared to HPACK.